moond0wner/tg_bot_dota_informer/README.md

 ## About

-A Telegram bot that uses the OpenDota API to provide information about Dota 2.
+A Telegram bot that uses the OpenDota API and DotaBuff to provide information about Dota 2.
 The functions of viewing accounts, match details, player statistics in matches, and searching for accounts by nickname are implemented.

 ## Documentation